eartvit/mlasp-on-ocp/README.md

 ![ocp-odh-jh-std-01](images/ocp-odh-jh-std-01.png)

 Once the server is started, you can either type in all the commands in the notebook cells following the prepared notebook in the ![notebooks](/notebooks) section of this repository (or just import them by using the upload function inside the JupyterLab IDE).

+The first notebook is about the data preparation.
+Before data is analyzed, it must be retrieved from its source, in our case the InfluxDB.
+The Python programming language has a library for connecting and retrieving data out of InfluxDB backends and convert them to an object format compatible with the Pandas library (typically used for data manipulation in datascience projects).
+The retrieved data and pre-processed data is then stored in a csv file to be used later on for training.

+The second notebook is where the model is created and trained on a subset of the extracted data (typically a 80%-20% split for training and testing purposes).
+Once the model is trained, it may be used for inferencing.

+## Model Serving

+In order to use an ML model, it must be packaged and deployed as a service to be called by another application.
+As explained earlier we shall use our trained model to provide inference on two scenarios:

+* What if scenario: where the model will provide a prediction based on specific inputs.
+* Find a configuration with a given (percentage) deviation from a desired target.

+The model serving may easily be implemented with the help of the [Seldon](https://seldon.io) framework (also available as an operator for OpenShift, or by being packaged in a container which is then deployed on OpenShift).

+[TODO] Describe Seldon deployment.

+Now that we have our model served, we need an application which can query the model for predictions and then provide a response based on the provided input.
+By keeping the model standalone it will be easy to provide updated versions (after retraining in case of model drift, or just because new data is available)...